Licensed Yacht BrokersYachts for SaleLION'S DEN - WESTPORT FOR SALE

 Sound attenuation

-Noise and vibration reduction measures are engineered by Westport and specialist consultants: engine room acoustic insulation integrates with the fire insulation package and comprises an aluminum plate reflective barrier, absorptive layers, and structural damping materials.
-Machinery vibration is isolated with resilient mounts, while interior spaces are constructed with sound‑tight techniques to prevent transmission between compartments, employing floating joinery connections, acoustic insulation, and damping materials to suppress structure‑borne noise and vibration throughout.
+Engineered by Westport in collaboration with specialist consultants, the yacht’s noise and vibration reduction program envelops the vessel in calm.
+In the engine room, acoustic insulation is fully integrated with the fire insulation package and constructed as a multilayer system comprising an aluminum plate reflective barrier, absorptive layers, and structural damping materials.
+Machinery vibration is isolated by resilient mounts, while interior spaces employ sound-tight construction to prevent noise transmission between compartments.
+Floating joinery connections, acoustic insulation, and damping materials further suppress the transmission of structure-borne noise and vibration.

 Alarms and monitoring

-VIC2, Westport’s proprietary monitoring and alarm system, consolidates critical vessel function and safety information on a single pilothouse screen.
-Based on a 24‑volt redundant architecture for robust reliability in both normal and emergency conditions, VIC2 employs a dedicated network of human‑machine‑interface touch screens placed strategically throughout the yacht for rapid crew response.
-Features include a single‑point alarm management screen in the pilothouse and four remote HMI touch screens; instant trending for tank levels and electrical loads; electrical system monitoring and alarms for onboard and shore‑power condition; tank monitoring, alarming, and trending for fresh water, fuel, hydraulics, new/used oil, and black water; flood‑condition monitoring including alarms for all bilge and sump pumps; a security system with vessel‑specific monitored points; carbon‑monoxide monitoring and alarms in spaces with combustion machinery or engine exhaust piping; and navigation‑light monitoring and alarms.
+VIC2 is a proprietary Westport monitoring and alarm system that consolidates critical vessel function and safety information onto a single screen in the Pilothouse.
+Engineered on a 24 volt redundant architecture, it delivers robust reliability in both normal operation and emergency situations.
+A dedicated network of human‑machine interface (HMI) touch screens is strategically placed throughout the yacht to aid the crew in swift, accurate alarm recognition, anchored by a single‑point Alarm Management Screen in the Pilothouse and complemented by four remote touch screen HMIs.
+The system provides instant trending for tank levels and electrical loads; comprehensive electrical system monitoring with alarms that indicate the condition of on‑board and shore power systems; tank monitoring, alarming, or trending for fresh water, fuel, hydraulics, new and used oil, and black water; flood condition oversight with alarms for all bilge pumps and sump pumps; a security system with vessel‑specific monitored points; carbon monoxide monitoring and alarms in spaces with combustion machinery or engine exhaust piping; and navigation light monitoring and alarms.

 Safety equipment

-Safety is comprehensive and compliant: two ten‑man life rafts are secured in custom racks on each side of the boat deck; there are sixteen adult and six child life preservers, USCG‑approved, each with water lights.
-Man‑overboard gear includes one 30" diameter ring buoy on the aft deck and one inflatable throw cushion on the boat deck, complemented by a flare kit and a ship’s bell per USCG regulations stowed aboard.
-Fire extinguishers comprise dry chemical units—two 10‑pound and four 5‑pound—and carbon dioxide units—six 10‑pound; a GPIRB and a medical kit round out the inventory.
+Prepared for every passage, the yacht carries two ten-man life rafts secured in custom racks, one on each side of the Boat Deck.
+The inventory further includes sixteen adult and six child life preservers, all USCG approved and fitted with water lights.
+For man-overboard response, there is one 30-inch diameter ring buoy on the Aft Deck and one inflatable throw cushion on the Boat Deck.
+Signaling and compliance are ensured with a flare kit and a ship’s bell stowed aboard in accordance with USCG regulations.
+Fire protection is robust, with dry chemical extinguishers consisting of two 10-pound and four 5-pound units, complemented by carbon dioxide extinguishers totaling six 10-pound units.
+Rounding out the safety suite are a GPIRB and a medical kit.

 Fire equipment

-The fire‑hydrant system places four fire stations throughout the yacht, each with a hose, angle valve, and hi/lo‑volume nozzle; auxiliary pump one is in the utility room and auxiliary pump two in the engine room, with a common manifold providing redundant firefighting capability.
-Components include four 2‑1/2" x 50‑ft FM‑listed flat hoses with NST thread fittings, a fiberglass hose rack with rolled hose storage at each station, one FM‑approved fire nozzle at each of the four hydrant stations, auxiliary pumps rated 5 HP, 208/60/3, centrifugal, flooded suction, and a sea‑suction basket strainer.
-The engine room fire protection system is FM200, with automatic activation that includes delay and alarm prior to discharge; activation triggers automatic shutdown of fuel pumps, intake fans, main engines, and generators, and closure of engine room ventilation dampers.
-The engine room and its ventilation ducts are insulated to meet an A‑30 fire‑protection rating, also contributing thermal and acoustic isolation.
+The yacht’s fire hydrant system is engineered for unwavering readiness, with four fire stations, each outfitted with a hose, angle valve, and hi/lo volume nozzle.
+Auxiliary pump one is located in the Utility Room and auxiliary pump two in the Engine Room; through a common manifold these auxiliary pumps deliver fully redundant firefighting capability.
+System components comprise four FM-Listed flat 2½ in x 50 ft hoses with NST thread fittings, fiberglass hose racks with rolled hose storage at each fire station, one FM approved fire nozzle at each of the four hydrant stations, auxiliary pumps rated at 5 HP, 208/60/3, centrifugal with flooded suction, and a sea suction basket strainer.

 Mooring

-Line handling is simplified by integrated capstans on the foredeck windlasses and electrically powered capstans on the aft deck, with twelve double‑horn bitts and hawse rings positioned as two on each side of the foredeck, two on each side deck, one on each side of the aft deck, and one on each side of the swim step.
-System components include two Maxwell VC3500 capstans rated at 3,500 lb line pull; bitts comprising ten at 19" and two at 15" in polished stainless steel; ten closed‑type polished stainless‑steel hawse rings; six fender hangers; four heaving lines at 3/8" x 100 ft with removable monkey fists; and a boat hook.
+Line handling is made effortless by integrated capstans on the Foredeck windlasses and electrically powered capstans on the Aft Deck.
+A total of twelve double horn bitts and hawse rings are strategically positioned, with two on each side of the Foredeck, two on each Side Deck, one on each side of the Aft Deck, and one on each side of the Swim Step.
+The mooring system comprises two Maxwell VC3500 capstans delivering 3,500 lb. line pull; polished stainless steel bitts in ten 19” and two 15” sizes; ten polished stainless steel, closed-type hawse rings; six fender hangers; four heaving lines at 3/8” x 100 ft. with removable monkey fists; and a boat hook.

 Anchoring